|

 servo accelerometer is generally less than 100 Hertz.
 Based upon

-a closed-loop control network, recovery time of
+a closed-loop control network, recovery time of a servo accelerometer

-a servo accelerometer from an overrange input can be lengthy
+from an overrange input can be lengthy relative to the strain-gaged

-In fact, the recovery time of the sensor, after an over-ranged
+open-loop accelerometer designs.
+In fact, the recovery time of

-input, is a direct function of the total power available to the
+of the total power available to the restoring force mechanism.

-usually current-limited to 50 or 100 ma of input drive current
+50 or 100 ma of input drive current thus "energy limiting"

-thus "energy limiting" the restoring force mechanism
+the restoring force mechanism resulting

 in typical overrange recovery times of 100 milliseconds.